Psiphon-Inc/psiphon-windows/src/webui/README.md

+## PsiCash

+### TODO

+* "learn more" button/link (in-app)
+* Add alt text to coin images
+* on-boarding
+* prompt OTF-l10n: missing moment.js locales: am, fa-AF, om, ti, tk

+### Done

+* try different approach to animating balance change
+* proper i18n of everything
+  - Including string descriptions
+* buy Psi for $
+  - post-$purchase behaviour? optimistic? refresh loop? nothing?
+* BUG: purchase queued when refresh in-flight will be silently abandoned, causing spinner to go forever; Lib::MakeLimitedRequest
+* BUG: HTTPSRequest::MakeRequestWithURLProxyOption throws on stop signal
+* Sometimes earn animation doesn't trigger?
+* improve silver coin (so it doesn't look disabled)
+* earn animation
+* all strings in string table (out of HTML)
+* Button wording
+* Purchase countdown wording
+* add a FAQ entry for clearing Windows data; link to it from `psicash#transaction-InvalidTokens-body`
+* SBPurchase attempt error message texts
+* add "dev" to diagnostics in core lib
+* No UI on fresh run or if psicashdatastore deleted
+* Buy disabled if NSF
+* Buy enabled if SF
+* Buy via temp tunnel if not connected (desired?)
+* Eugene's purchase removal logic (is it?)
+* Purchase works
+* SB countdown works
+* Disable when VPN mode on
+* Messages are shown for all non-successful purchase attempts (but the text in them isn't written)

 ## Design

 Communication in both directions is enabled by the [`mctrl`](https://github.com/Psiphon-Inc/mctrl) HTML control that we are using (and some changes we have made to it).